Tia Cavanaugh-Goggans Brings Experience and Passion to Discipleship Diversity Mentor Role

 A Prospective Parent Becomes a Heritage Employee

-Cavanaugh-Favors first intersected with Heritage last year, when she explored the school as a possible middle school option for her daughter, Maya.
+Cavanaugh-Goggans first intersected with Heritage last year, when she explored the school as a possible middle school option for her daughter, Maya.
 On their first campus visit, they loved what they saw and experienced.
-Women’s discipleship leader, Dina Furnish, was one of the first people they met.
-“She was the epitome of God’s love,” says Cavanaugh-Favors.
+Former women’s discipleship leader, Dina Furnish, was one of the first people they met.
+“She was the epitome of God’s love,” says Cavanaugh-Goggans.
 They also appreciated the personal touch of Kaycee Swofford, on the admissions team, who was “awesome from moment one.”
 These encounters sold them on the school.
 They enrolled Maya to become a Heritage seventh grader in the 2016/2017 school year.

 During the summer of 2016, Heritage leadership had identified a need for a qualified individual to become a mentor, role model and shepherd for middle and high school students.
 With the intentional growth of diversity in the school’s student body, it needed to be someone who could understand the unique and growing needs of an increasingly diverse group of students.
 Heritage CEO, Jeff Freeman, says, “It’s very important, as we realize that as our student body has changed, so must our employee representation.”

 Still not sure she wanted to apply, Cavanaugh-Goggans printed off the description and showed it to a family member, who responded with, “Did they write this job description for you?
 This is you!”
 Weeks passed.
 The job kept popping up across various communications from the school.
 Each time it did, Cavanaugh-Goggans wondered if God was behind it.
 “I kept looking for reasons why I couldn’t do the job,” she says.
 One of the final tests was to float the idea with her girls.
 To her surprise, they all loved the idea and encouraged her to apply for the job.
 God lined up circumstances and cleared what might have been potential obstacles.